deuxfleurs-org/garage/script/jepsen.garage/README.md

 Copyright © 2023 Alex Auvolat

-This program and the accompanying materials are made available under the terms of the GNU General Public License v3.0.
+This program and the accompanying materials are made available under the terms of the GNU Affero General Public License v3.0.